PM Modi performs 'bhoomi pujan', lays first brick at 12.44.08 pm for construction for Ram Mandir

 Ayodhya Ram Mandir Temple: Design, construction cost, height, area, completion time

-Wearing traditional dhoti-kurta, the prime minister perfomed Pushpanjali Arti.
+Wearing traditional dhoti-kurta, the Prime Minister performed Pushpanjali Arti.

 He was welcomed at the Saket helipad by Chief Minister Yogi Adityanath, among others.